 So, how can team leaders tackle such a broad range of issues?
 The key is helping your employees develop traits that will empower them to thrive while working from home.

-Meanwhile, the survey results revealed the opposite to be true — teams that struggle with collaboration, engagement, and accountability reported greater difficulty maintaining a fast pace of work.
+The survey results revealed that teams that struggle with collaboration, engagement, and accountability reported greater difficulty maintaining a fast pace of work.

 - Half of employees (50%) who said that collaboration has become more challenging in the WFH setting also said that they’re struggling to maintain a fast pace of work.